ministryofjustice/itpolicycontent/content/confluence/enterprise/patch-management-standard.md

 - server applications
 - digital services

 Always apply patches as soon as possible.
-For any time limit mentioned in this policy, it is the maximum allowed time.
+If this policy mentions a time limit, then apply patches no later than the time given.
 Some important or sensitive systems might need more urgent patching.
-For example, in general you must apply a 'critical' or 'high risk' patch from a system vendor within 14 days.
-But you must still apply the patch as soon as possible.
+For example, a system might need you to apply 'critical' or 'high risk' patches within 7 days.

 The policy applies to those designing, implementing, and operating MOJ systems.
 It follows the NCSC recommendations for [Cyber Essentials](https://www.cyberessentials.ncsc.gov.uk/requirements-for-it-infrastructure.html).
 Software must be: